Eevee: Towards Close-up High-resolution Video-based Virtual Try-on: Experiments

 \subsection{Quantitative Comparison}

 All of our quantitative comparisons are performed on the Eevee dataset, as our fine-tuned VACE model requires additional garment detail images as input.
 To ensure a comprehensive and fair evaluation, we designed our experiments across several distinct settings.
-In our comparisons, we benchmark our fine-tuned model against ViViD~\cite{VIVID}, MagicTryon~\cite{MagicTryon}, and VACE~\cite{VACE}.

-As shown in \cref{Table:compare_common}, both MagicTryon and our fine-tuned VACE model achieved the best results.
+As shown in \cref{Table:compare_common}, both MagicTryon~\cite{MagicTryon} and our fine-tuned VACE model~\cite{VACE} achieved the best results.
 While MagicTryon demonstrated superior performance on the $\text{VFID}_\text{I}$ and LPIPS~\cite{LPIPS} metric, our fine-tuned VACE model excelled on the other metrics, particularly in the paired setting.
 We attribute this advantage to the fine-tuning process and detailed garment image.
 This stage specifically enhanced the model's ability to learn the intricate relationship between the paired inputs, allowing it to better preserve garment details while realistically warping it onto the target pose.
 Additionally, the performance of all models decreased to some extent, which is attributable to the increased difficulty of high-resolution and close-up virtual try-on video generation tasks.

 Additionally, we utilize the VBench~\cite{Vbench} benchmark to comprehensively evaluate the overall quality and consistency of the generated videos.
 As shown in \cref{Fig:vbench}, our fine-tuned VACE model secured only a marginal lead.
 We observed that the metrics across most models showed no significant differentiation.
 This suggests that the VBench metrics are more heavily influenced by the inherent nature of the task itself rather than the specific capabilities of the models.
 Consequently, VBench appears limited in its ability to effectively measure or distinguish the true performance differences among various virtual try-on models.